E is an expression language, but, unfortunately, C++ is not. To deal

 //If patt is a FinalPattern, then it works according to the "def"

 //rules above.
 Otherwise match against temporary variables.
-If match

 //succeeds, initialize the actual local variables to the temporaries.